 The type of hot peppers that you choose to grow depends mostly on your tolerance for spice and the amount of space that you have available.
 Most peppers are rated by the Scoville scoring system that ranks how much capsaicin is in each pepper.

-Some of the best hot pepper varieties to grow for the beginner are (some affiliate links are below):
+Some of the best hot pepper varieties to grow for the beginner are:

 Additional Growing Tips